January 31, 2020

 As stated above, NBCCS can potentially affect multiple organ systems in the body.
 However, it is important to note that affected individuals will not usually develop all of the symptoms discussed below.
 The severity of NBCCS can vary, and some individuals with mild forms can go undiagnosed, while others can have significant complications.
 Affected individuals and parents of affected children should talk to their physician and medical team about their specific case, associated symptoms, and overall prognosis.

 Many affected individuals will develop basal cell carcinomas, a type of skin cancer.
 BCCs may appear as brownish, flesh-colored, or orange spots on the skin.
 They can also appear as red patches of skin or scars.
 In some patients, BCCs will be small growths or bumps (nodules), while in other individuals they may be flat or nearly flat.
-The number of BCCs that can develop ranges from only a few spots to thousands of tiny lesions.
+The number of BCCs that can develop ranges from only a few spots to thousands of lesions.
 These lesions can vary in size from less than 1 millimeter to approximately 10 millimeters.
 BCCs do not usually spread to other areas of the body, but they can become aggressive and invade local tissue.
 Localized infection can develop and these lesions can crust, bleed and ulcerate.
 Sun-exposed areas of the skin are affected more often than areas that are not commonly exposed to the sun.
 The face, nape of the neck, back, and chest are most commonly affected.
 If left untreated BCCs can cause disfigurement, especially if located on the face.
 The appearance and behavior of basal cell carcinomas in this syndrome do not differ in any way from sporadic BCCs.
 The term, “nevoid” reflects the multiplicity, but not the characteristics, of the BCCs.

 BCCs usually develop between puberty and the mid-30s, but can occur at almost any age.
 Cases have been reported in children as young as 2 years of age.
 At least one case was reported where BCCs did not develop until after 50 years of age.
 Approximately 10% of individuals with NBCCS, especially those with dark skin and limited sunlight exposure, do not develop any BCCs.